 - Eating drinking – Eating too late can cause indigestion and hamper solid sleep.
 Drinking too many fluids can cause you to get up often.
 Alcohol may put you to sleep, but the resulting sleep quality is poor.

 - Going to bed too early – Hitting the sack before you’re tired can backfire.
-Unless you’re naturally tired you won’t be able to wind down and end up tossing and turning.
+Unless you’re naturally tired you won’t be able to wind down.

 - Bedtime routine – Without a relaxing habitual bedtime routine, our body doesn’t get the cues it needs to wind down and get ready to sleep.

-- Not getting enough daytime light – Sunshine gives us more than vitamin D, it also cues our brain to it’s natural circadian rhythm.
+- Not getting enough daytime light – Sunshine along with vitamin D, cues our brain to it’s natural circadian rhythm.
 Before artificial light was invented, we slept when it got dark and woke with the sun.
 Without exposure to early morning light, our rhythm is disrupted.

-- Not getting enough daytime activity – Without some kind of exercise or activity during the day our bodies may not become naturally tired.
-To be effective any exercise should happen at least 3-4 hours before bedtime.
+- Not enough daytime activity – Without exercise or activity during the day our bodies may not become naturally tired.
+To be effective, exercise at least 3-4 hours before bedtime.

-- Believing less than 8 hours is OK – Ex President Bill Clinton famously bragged about his 4-6 hour a night sleep habit.
-It’s not a badge of honor.
-Believing you can be healthy on less than 8 hours is false science.
-Bill Clinton did end up having heart surgery for cardiovascular disease.
+- Believing less than 8 hours is OK – Believing you can be healthy on less than 8 hours is false science.
 Sleep deprivation is a precursor to heart disease.

 - Believing you’re an insomniac – If we describe ourselves as insomniacs we identify with a condition that has a negative connotation.
-We act as we believe.
 Identifying as suffering from insomnia sends the brain a message that we can’t sleep.

 - Believing you can’t change habits – If we believe we can’t change the habits or conditions that contribute to our sleeplessness then we’ve set the bar low.
 Without improving our habits our chances of getting a good night’s sleep are limited.